Prepare for a PSPS

-- Have a backup key to replace electronic keys and locks which will not work.
+- Have a backup key to replace electronic keys and locks (which need power to operate).

-- Turn off/disconnect electrical appliances or equipment, like T.V.s and computers, that may spark or surge when power returns.
+- Turn off/unplug electrical appliances or equipment, like T.V.s and computers, that may spark or surge when power returns.

 - Buy a battery-powered or crank radio.

 - Download or print documents you may need.

 - Locate free wi-fi locations in nearby areas.

 - Invest in portable mobile and laptop battery chargers.